 For small-to-midsize businesses (SMBs), growing and competing without the resources and advantages of a larger company is a challenge.
 One of the best ways to stay ahead of the curve is by leveraging tools to help equalize your performance.
 Cloud services help to bridge the gap with extensive functionality, powerful features, and ease of use.
 You might think that it’s better or more secure for your company to host everything, but that isn’t necessarily true.
-Learn more about differences between cloud servers vs. local servers below.
+Learn more about the differences between cloud servers vs. local servers below.

 About Cloud Services

 Once you understand what the cloud is and how it works, it’s easy to see why so many businesses use cloud-based apps and servers.
 While it’s a somewhat nebulous term, “the cloud” simply means software or services that you can access from anywhere, provided you have an internet connection.
 These clouds are located on servers or networks all over the world.
 The most popular cloud applications on the market include names you’ve heard of and have likely used before, like Dropbox, Microsoft Office 365, WordPress, GitHub, Slack, and Adobe Creative Cloud to name just a few.

 Cloud Servers vs Local Servers